-Granite countertops can loose their beautiful look and appearance if the caulk has started to crack or become discolored.
-Often times granite countertops are installed with cheap latex caulks that will crack, grow mold and discolor over time.
+Granite countertops can loose their beautiful look and appearance if the caulk has started to crack or become moldy and discolored.
+Often times granite countertops are installed with cheap latex caulk that will crack, grow mold and discolor over time.
 Many times houses will settle causing the caulk to crack between the granite countertop and the backsplash.

 Recaulking your granite countertop with 100% silicone caulk is the best way to make your granite countertop look like new again.
-Granite countertops are expensive amenities in a home and they at eye level so it is important to get good straight caulk joints when installing the new caulk.
+Granite countertops are expensive amenities in a home and they at eye level so it is important to get good straight caulk lines when installing the new caulk.
 You do not want a large obtuse bead of caulk that is uneven and crooked to ruin the appearance of a beautiful granite countertop.
-Every slight imperfection in the caulk joint will be magnified when applying the caulk to a beautiful granite countertop.
+Every slight imperfection in the caulking will be visible and distract from the look of the granite.